Download a Library Card Application by clicking here.

 Please note: It is not uncommon to have a "Keller" mailing address or attend Keller ISD schools, but live in other municipalities (i.e. residents of the 76244 zip code).
 To determine if you are a City of Keller resident, simply conduct a quick property data search at www.tad.org.
 Keller residents will have "City of Keller" listed as a taxing jurisdiction.

 All students currently enrolled at Keller High School in grades 9th - 12th are eligible for a free, full access library card.
 To obtain their Keller Library card, students must bring proof of enrollment, such as the student’s schedule in HAC (Home Access Center) on their phone or a Keller High School student ID.

-Teens (16+) may get a free library card by bringing in either a picture ID with proof of residence.
+Teens (16+) may get a free library card by bringing in a picture ID with proof of residency within the City of Keller.
 A parent is not required to be present for children ages 16+ to obtain a library card.